Basti district: Geography

 The district lies between the parallels of 26° 23' and 27° 30' North Latitude and 82° 17' and 83° 20' East longitude.
 Its maximum length from north to south is about 75 km. and breadth from east to west about 70 km.
-The district lies between newly created district Sant Kabir Nagar on the east and Gonda on the west on the south, the Ghaghra river near Amorha Khas previously known as Amorha Province or State of Raja Zalim Singh separates it from the Faizabad (Ayodhya) and newly created district Ambedkar Nagar.
+The district lies between newly created district Sant Kabir Nagar on the east and Gonda on the west on the south, the Ghaghra river near Amorha Khas previously known as Amorha Province or State of Raja Zalim Singh separates it from the Ayodhya and newly created district Ambedkar Nagar.
 On the north it is bounded by district Sidharth Nagar.

 Flora and fauna

 The forest cover of the district has dwindled with increasing use of land for agriculture.
 There are areas with high prevalence of mango (Mangifera indica), mahua (Madhuca longifolia), sal (Shorea robusta), and bamboo (Bambusa arundinacea) trees.
 Some of the wild animals of the district are the nilgai (Boselaphus tragocamelus), antelok (Anelok cervicapra), pig (Sus scrofa), wolf (Canis lupus), jackal (Conis aureus), fox (Vulpes bengalensis), hare (Lepus ruficandatus), monkey (Macaca mulatta), wild cat (Felis bengalensis) and the porcupine (Hystric leucura).
-Several species of game birds are also seen, including the peafowl (Pavo cristatus), the black partridge (Frencolinus francolinus) and the gray partridge (Francalinus pondicervanus).
+Several species of game birds are also seen, including the peafowl (Pavo cristatus), the black partridge (Frencolinus francolinus) and the grey partridge (Francalinus pondicervanus).
 A number of migratory water fowls visit the water bodies of the district in winter, such as the goose (Anser anser), common teal (Anas crecca), red-crested pochard (Netta rufina), white-eyed pochard (Aythya rufa) and the wigeon (Mareca penelope).
 The cobra (Naja naja), krait (Bungarus caeruleus), and rat-snake (Ptyas mucosus) are commonly found.
 The Indian crocodile or naka (Crocodylus palustris), and the ghariyal (Gavialis gangeticus) are also found in the river Ghaghra.
 The common fish species are rohu (Lebeo rohita), bhakur (Catla catla), nain (Cirrhina mrigala), parhin (Wallagonia attu), krunch (Labeo calbasu), and tengan (Mystus seenghala).

 Demographics

-Religion

-According to the 2011 census, Basti district had a population of 2,464,464, of which only 5.6% lived in urban areas.
+According to the 2011 census, Basti district had a population of 2,464,464.
 This ranked it the 178th most populous district in India.
 The district had a population density of 917 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 18.21%.
 Basti had a sex ratio of 963 females for every 1000 males, and a literacy rate of 67.22%.
 The child sex ratio of Basti was 922 females for every 1000 males.
-Scheduled Castes made up 20.85% of the population.
+5.60% of the population lives in urban areas.
+Scheduled Castes make up 20.85% and 0.15% of the population respectively.